EA31337/EA31337-indicators-common/Oscillator/README.md

 trading opportunities.
 It helps traders gauge momentum, spot divergences, and make informed decisions about entering or exiting trades.

+## UOS (Ultimate Oscillator)

+The Ultimate Oscillator (UOS) indicator is a technical analysis tool that combines multiple timeframes and weighted averages to provide insights into the underlying momentum and trend strength of a security.
+It aims to identify overbought and oversold conditions and generate signals for potential buying or selling opportunities.

+Here are the key points about the Ultimate Oscillator (UOS) indicator:

+- Calculation: The UOS indicator is calculated by incorporating three different
+  timeframes: short-term (typically 7 periods), intermediate-term (typically 14 periods), and long-term (typically 28 periods).
+For each timeframe, the UOS calculates a weighted average based on the relationship between the current close and the price range over that period.
+These three averages are then combined using specific weightings to generate the UOS value.

+- Overbought and Oversold Conditions: The UOS indicator is used to identify overbought and oversold conditions in the market.
+When the UOS value rises above a certain threshold (e.g., 70), it suggests that the security may be overbought, indicating a potential reversal or price correction.
+Conversely, when the UOS value falls below a certain threshold (e.g., 30), it suggests that the security may be oversold, indicating a potential upward price reversal.

+- Trend Confirmation: The UOS indicator also helps traders confirm the strength and direction of the underlying trend.
+When the UOS value is rising, it indicates increasing buying pressure and suggests a strengthening bullish trend.
+Conversely, when the UOS value is falling, it indicates increasing selling pressure and suggests a weakening bearish trend.
+Traders often look for divergences between the UOS indicator and price action to identify potential trend reversals.

+- Signal Generation: The UOS indicator generates trading signals based on overbought/oversold conditions and trend confirmation.
+When the UOS value crosses above the overbought threshold, it generates a bearish signal, suggesting a potential selling opportunity.
+Conversely, when the UOS value crosses below the oversold threshold, it generates a bullish signal, indicating a potential buying opportunity.
+Traders often wait for additional confirmation from other indicators or price patterns before executing trades based on UOS signals.

+The Ultimate Oscillator (UOS) indicator is a versatile tool that combines multiple timeframes and weighted averages to provide a comprehensive view of market momentum and trend strength.
+Traders use it to identify overbought/oversold conditions, confirm trends, and generate trading signals.

 ## WPR (Williams Percent Range)

 WPR indicator is a momentum oscillator developed by Larry Williams.